Insurance for SME businesses

 For example, if you buy property insurance and a flood happens, you sort out the damage yourself, pick up the bill and hope that the insurance company will pay you back eventually.
 That is, it works on a reimbursement basis.

+Cyber insurance is different.
 When the hack happens, we mobilise all the relevant expertise you need to get the problem sorted fast.
-That means IT trouble-shooters, breach forensics, specialist lawyers, media handlers, the works.
+That means IT trouble-shooters, breach forensics, specialist lawyers and media handlers.

-cyber policies offer cover for:
+Cyber policies offer cover for:

 - Emergency incident response

 We lay on the specific talent you need to get you out of problems caused by: